nanleij/ClusteredLowRankSolver.jl/docs/src/examples/poly_opt.md

 # Multivariate polynomial optimization using symmetry reduction
 In this example, we consider minimizing a multivariate polynomial with ``S_3`` symmetries.
 The example is inspirated by example 7.1 from [gatermann-symmetry-2004](@cite).
+See the [Examples](https://github.com/nanleij/ClusteredLowRankSolver.jl/tree/main/examples) folder for the file with the code.
 We consider the polynomial
 ```math
 f(x,y,z) = x^4 + y^4 + z^4 - 4xyz + x + y + z
 ```